The Bulkhead Seat

 Founding Members

-Star Alliance Founding AirlinesUnited is my carrier of choice and I have been fortunate to fly the other founding members many times.
+Star Alliance Founding AirlinesUnited is my second carrier of choice and I have been fortunate to fly the other founding members many times.
 SAS has changed through the years and now feels more like a low-cost carrier (it got rid of business class on its intra-Europe flights).
+It will be exiting the alliance soon and heading over to SkyTeam.
 Thai Airways connects Bangkok to much of the world.
-I loved flying the A380 in first class but it looks like they are discontinuing that class of service.
+I loved flying the A380 in first class, but it looks like they are discontinuing that class of service.
 Lufthansa offers a great first class experience with caviar and even a dedicated terminal in Frankfurt for first class passengers.
 Air Canada connects Canada to the US and the world.
 I have flown them to Toronto and Montreal many times.
 Longhaul business class is decent with comfortable seats and average dining.
+SAS left Star Alliance on September 1, 2024 and joined SkyTeam.

 Member Airlines